mikeorr/sketches/games/spysol/README.md

 A Svelte implementation.
 This shuffles and displays the cards and lets you click to move.
 It doesn't do any other validation or game logic yet.

+ABANDONED: It works, but this version of Svelte generates complicated HTML that does unnecessary lookups when I can specify the elements or or properties.
+The new version of Svelte has a different kind of compiler and might be better.